frctl/fractal/docs/components/overview.md

 </div>
 ```

-Other places that handles are used include specifying a [preview layout](/docs/components/layouts.md) for a component or when referencing another components [context data](/docs/components/context.md).
+Other places that handles are used include when specifying a [preview layout](/docs/components/layouts.md) for a component or when referencing another components [context data](/docs/components/context.md).